Miami Beach crews find body of missing swimmer as family remembers good Samaritan

 MIAMI BEACH, FLA.
 (WSVN) - Crews in Miami Beach have located the body of a missing swimmer.
 Meanwhile, the family of the good Samaritan who, officials said, died trying to save the swimmer is opening up about their loss.

-Miami Beach Ocean Rescue crews located the body of 43-year-old Kirk Munguia just after 9:30 a.m., Thursday.
+Miami Beach Ocean Rescue crews located the body of 42-year-old Kirk Munguia just after 9:30 a.m., Thursday.

 7SkyForce hovered over the scene as crews carried the body, covered by a yellow tarp, back to shore.